larrycorsini/Typing-App/README.md

 ---

-## 🚀 How to Run the App (Frontend & Backend)
+## 🚀 How to Run the App (From GitHub)

-This project consists of a frontend (the React app) and a backend (a Node.js server for online features).
+This project consists of a frontend (a build-less React app) and a backend (a Node.js server for online features).
 You need to run both for all features to work.

-### 1. Running the Frontend

-The frontend is set up in a build-free development environment.
-There are no command-line tools or installation steps required.

--   **Live Preview**: Simply interact with the live preview panel.
--   **Automatic Updates**: Any changes made to the code are automatically compiled and updated in the preview panel in real-time.
+### Prerequisites
+- [Node.js](https://nodejs.org/) (v18 or later recommended) and npm
+- A Google Gemini API Key.
+You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).

-### 2. Running the Backend Server
+### Step 1: Running the Backend Server

 The backend server powers the Online Multiplayer and Daily Challenge modes.

--   **Prerequisites**: You need to have [Node.js](https://nodejs.org/) installed on your system.
--   **Installation**:
-    1. Create a `package.json` file in the root directory with the following content:
+1.  **Create `package.json`**: In the project's root directory, create a file named `package.json` with this content:
     ```json
     {
       "name": "gemini-type-racer-server",
       "version": "1.0.0",
-          "description": "",
+      "description": "Backend for Gemini Type Racer",
       "main": "server.js",
       "scripts": {
         "start": "node server.js"
       },
-          "keywords": [],
-          "author": "",
-          "license": "ISC",
       "dependencies": {
         "ws": "^8.17.0"
       }
     }
     ```

-    2. Open a terminal in the project directory and run:
+2.  **Install Dependencies**: Open a terminal in the project directory and run:
     ```bash
     npm install
     ```

--   **Running the Server**:
+3.  **Start the Server**:
     ```bash
     npm start
     ```
-    You should see the message `Gemini Type Racer WebSocket server started on port 8080...` in your terminal. **Keep this terminal window open while you use the app.**
+    You should see the message `Gemini Type Racer WebSocket server started on port 8080...`.
+Keep this terminal window open.

+### Step 2: Running the Frontend

+The frontend is a modern, build-less application.
+To run it locally, you need to configure your API key and use a simple local web server.

+1.  **Configure the Gemini API Key**:
+    -   Open the file `services/geminiService.ts`.
+    -   Find this line at the top: `const API_KEY = process.env.API_KEY;`
+    -   For local development, you'll need to replace it with your actual key, like this:
+        ```javascript
+        const API_KEY = "YOUR_GEMINI_API_KEY_HERE";
+        ```
+    -   **IMPORTANT**: Be careful not to commit this change to a public Git repository.

+2.  **Serve the Frontend Files**:
+    -   Open a **new** terminal window in the same project directory.
+    -   Run the following command to start a simple web server:
+        ```bash
+        npx serve
+        ```
+    -   This command will give you a local URL, typically `http://localhost:3000`.
+Open this URL in your web browser.

+You should now have the backend running in one terminal and the frontend being served from another.
+The application will be fully functional.

 ---